How to Build a Financial Plan That Lasts

 Many organizations are desperate for a new approach and have taken steps toward a more advanced planning approach to ensure financial accountability.
 Industry leaders are launching new financial planning frameworks that rethink the established approach to deliver a more accurate and agile financial plan.
 The objective is to create a plan that remains relevant despite a rapidly changing environment.
 The plan must be effective for all levels of the organization, whether clinical managers who drive cost reductions or senior executives who make strategic long-term financial decisions.

-Here are a few key lessons that industry leaders have discovered as they rebuilt their budget processes.
+Here are a few key lessons that industry leaders have discovered as they rebuilt their budget processes and forecasting in healthcare.

 Expect the unexpected and realize that a perfect financial plan doesn’t exist.
 Your financial plan will never be 100% accurate.
 Recognize the true objectives of your organization’s financial planning process.
 For example, studying the validity of service line volume predictions from last year’s budget cycle may not improve your decision-making process.
 What’s more valuable is a model that is agile enough to quickly adjust to the most up-to-date business conditions, identify risks faster, and help make more informed decisions.